typelevel/cats-effect/docs/migration-guide.md

 ```

 This will enable eviction errors, which means your build will only succeed if all your dependencies
-use compatible versions of each library (in the case of cats-effect, this will require your dependencies
+use compatible versions of each library (in the case of `cats-effect`, this will require your dependencies
 all use either the 2.x.x versions or the 3.x.x versions).

-Having upgraded sbt, you can try to upgrade cats-effect:
+Having upgraded sbt, you can try to upgrade Cats Effect:

 ### Which modules should I use?